 |Index Options (0-250 contracts/month)||S$15||$6||JPY1,000||HKD45||AUD10||EUR6|

-For expert traders who only want to trade CFDs, IG might be a good option to consider.
+For expert traders who only want to trade CFDs, City Index might be a great option to consider.
 CFDs are basically instruments for margin trading, meaning you are borrowing to invest more money than you have on hand.
 As such, it can dramatically increase both your gains and losses.
 Because of this nature, CFDs should generally be used only by seasoned experts who know how to trade in savvy manners.
-If you don't have any need to trade stocks, bonds or options, trading CFDs only through IG is not a bad idea.
-This is because IG matches SAXO's leading commission rates, but also offers a lower interest in financing.
+If you don't have any need to trade stocks, bonds or options, only trading CFDs through City Index can lead to the lowest costs for you.
+This is because City Index's commission and financing interest are both either match or are lower than SAXO's already marketing-leading commission rates.

 |Financing Cost||2.5%+1-M Interbank Rate: 3-3.5%||5%|